mjmiller41/sushi-near-me/_places/sushi-hachi-washington-dc.md

 rating: '4.4'
 rating_count: 0
 website: http://www.sushihachidc.com/
+description: >-
+  Explore Sushi Hachi in Washington, DC$$$Sushi Hachi, located in the heart of Washington, DC, stands out as a premier spot for fresh Japanese-inspired cuisine, featuring inventive rolls and a cozy atmosphere that draws in locals and visitors alike.
+This stylish eatery boasts a selection of unique cocktails and imported wines, paired perfectly with their signature dishes in a relaxed, brick-lined setting that encourages casual dining.
+Accessibility features like wheelchair-friendly entrances and restrooms make it welcoming for everyone, enhancing the overall experience for groups or solo diners.
+Whether you're craving top-rated sushi options or a laid-back meal, Sushi Hachi offers convenient services such as delivery and takeout to suit your needs, making it a go-to choice for authentic flavors right in your neighborhood.
+generative_summary: >-
+  Explore Sushi Hachi in Washington, DC$$$Sushi Hachi, located in the heart of Washington, DC, stands out as a premier spot for fresh Japanese-inspired cuisine, featuring inventive rolls and a cozy atmosphere that draws in locals and visitors alike.
+This stylish eatery boasts a selection of unique cocktails and imported wines, paired perfectly with their signature dishes in a relaxed, brick-lined setting that encourages casual dining.
+Accessibility features like wheelchair-friendly entrances and restrooms make it welcoming for everyone, enhancing the overall experience for groups or solo diners.
+Whether you're craving top-rated sushi options or a laid-back meal, Sushi Hachi offers convenient services such as delivery and takeout to suit your needs, making it a go-to choice for authentic flavors right in your neighborhood.
+generative_disclosure: Summarized by AI using the Grok-3-Mini model.
 reviews:
   - ChZDSUhNMG9nS0VJQ0FnSUNfdi1uMkxREAE
   - ChZDSUhNMG9nS0VJQ0FnSURmcVpYVkhBEAE
   - ChZDSUhNMG9nS0VJQ0FnSURyMy1DcVd3EAE
   - ChZDSUhNMG9nS0VJQ0FnTURneXNpQ0RBEAE
   - ChdDSUhNMG9nS0VJQ0FnSUNyM0ozVDlBRRAB
+review_summary: >-
+  Visitor Feedback on Sushi Hachi$$$Folks who stop by Sushi Hachi often rave about the fresh flavors and creative twists on classic dishes, highlighting it as a solid pick for anyone searching for quality sushi spots nearby.
+Many appreciate the welcoming vibe and attentive service that make every visit feel effortless and enjoyable, even for larger groups.
+While opinions vary, the general consensus leans positive with praise for the variety of vegetarian choices and drinks like beer and wine, helping it maintain a strong reputation among local favorites.
+Overall, it's clear that diners find this place reliably satisfying for casual meals, though some suggest it's best for those who enjoy a straightforward yet flavorful experience without over-the-top extras.
+If you're on the hunt for reliable sushi restaurants in the area, Sushi Hachi seems to hit the mark for many satisfied customers.
+review_disclosure: Summarized by AI using the Grok-3-Mini model.
 parking_options:
   freeStreetParking: true
   paidStreetParking: true